Oppzippy/GoldStockSummary/README.md

-# GoldTracker
+# Gold Stock Summary

 Tracks gold across all characters on an account.

 ## Commands

-/goldtracker to show the GoldTracker UI.
+/goldstocksummary (or /gss) to show the Gold Stock Summary UI.

 ## Export